AsahinaKyoudai/BrothersConflict/README.md

 *¹ Can be either physical or digital.
 If you are using a sd2vita memory card adapter rather than an official PS Vita memory card, you will be unable to use a physical game card.*

 #### Will a walkthrough be available?
 We have a detailed walkthrough that we put together for our beta testers that was a translation of a [**Japanese walkthrough by choro**](https://choro-game.com/blog-entry-1477.html).
 You can find the translated guide [**here**](https://docs.google.com/spreadsheets/u/5/d/1SSmsBtCPeCWOuTN2cmU0NEf_ZE3phutWl_wjTqtGpK8/edit).
 Please note that it may have some slight differences in-game.
-If there is enough demand, then we may clean up this copy and release it, or we may consider creating a more general guide.

 We highly recommend that you check out the brother profiles in-game for tips on favorite foods/activities and any other brothers that you may need to build a relationship with!
 Juli's advice on each profile will change throughout the route as well.